Ethiopia – Dec 21-Jan 7, 2023

 Day 5 Sun Dec 25

-We then continued to drive over the huge plain, white changed to brown with many heaves in small concentric ares and arrived at the main attraction, a dome of active volcanic action.
+We then continued to drive over the huge plain, white changed to brown with many heaves in small concentric areas and arrived at the main attraction, a dome of active volcanic action.
 We climbed gently up to a large flat area with salt pools coloured bright yellow from the sulphur and brown from iron, bubbling water through tiny salt domes and areas of bright yellow sulphur “flowers”.

 Nearby are a large area of limestone cliffs eroded into spires and cliffs.

 We then went past an area where the Afar were mining salt.
-They were at the edge of a huge area previously mined because there is a layer of dirt/salt where large blocks can be lifted out.
+They were at the edge of a huge area previously mined because there was a layer of dirt/salt where large blocks could be lifted out.
 Guys using precision axe work cut it into uniform blocks then other guys dress the blocks by cutting off the dirt bottom and top and cutting the blocks into more precision rectangles.
-There must have been about 300 working the area.
+There must have been about 300 working in the area.
 The salt was carried away in large trucks taking in back all the way we had traversed yesterday.
 Now we know why they have remained in this inhospitable place.

 After a long lunch at the Afar town where we slept, we started for Erta Ale volcano driving back through all the terrible roads through the volcano fields.
 We rejoined the good road briefly and then took a narrow through the lava about 15 km to a camp under the volcano.
-It was a 30 minute walk starting at 17:30 to the crater rim on a rough hiker-made trail.
-At the top are many rock buildings (that we were supposedly to be sleeping in).
+It was a 30-minute walk starting at 17:30 to the crater rim on a rough hiker-made trail.
+At the top are many rock buildings (that we were supposed to be sleeping in).
 Below is a huge crater with no visible activity.
 Drop down into the crater on a rough trail and walk across the crater to a caldera with two active sites.
-One is large cone with great red fire.
+One is a large cone with great red fire.
 The other is off to the left and not as dramatic.
-It was pitch black at this time and we walked all the way back in the night, impossible without a torch.
+It was pitch black at this time and we walked back in the night, impossible without a torch.
 The last significant activity was

 We had dinner and slept on mattresses on the ground.
 It was considerably colder and windy but I was comfortable with my sleeping bag and sheet.